Harsha640/Jenkins-CICD-practice/CICD setup.md

 ## Create a pipeline and add token and credentials.

-   - add Git repo in the pipeline and add Git credentials with secret text file as "github" ID
+   - add Git repo in the pipeline and add Git credentials with secret text and set ID as "github"
-   - add Sonarqube credentials with secret text file as "sonarqube" ID
+   - add Sonarqube credentials with secret text and set ID as "sonarqube"
-   - add Dockerhub credentials with username & pass as "docker-cred" ID
+   - add Dockerhub credentials with username & pass and set ID as "docker-cred"

 ## Docker Slave Configuration